uesg21221/uesgs-arras/features.md

   * All labyrinth Foods.
   * All Relic variants of Old Food.
   * Sphere, Tetrahedron, Octahedron and Tesseract as Extradimensional Food.
-  * Still kept the old Alpha/Beta Pentagons.
+  * Still kept the old Alpha/Beta Pentagons and Gems/Jewels.

 * More Gamemodes: Train Wars, Manhunt, Space.